I’m an experienced UX consultant based in Copenhagen. I help imagine, create & refine digital user experiences.

 - Don’t stick to just one method – expand your UX-toolbox

-“I believe that we need to ensure we create the right solutions and that involving users is the best way to figure it out.
-Small and frequent user input is the best approach”
+“I believe that UX people also need to ensure we create the right solutions and that involving users is the best way to figure it out”